GitHub Agentic Workflows

 Each job also incurs approximately 1.5 minutes of runner setup overhead on top of its execution time.

 The agent job invokes an AI engine to process the prompt and call tools.
-Inference is billed by the provider:
+Inference is billed by the provider based on the type of api token used.

 The gh aw logs command surfaces per-run metrics — elapsed duration, token usage, AIC (AI Credits), and turn count — before you decide what to optimize.
 Use gh aw audit <run-id> to deep-dive into a single run’s token usage, tool calls, and inference spend; its Metrics and Performance Metrics sections cover token counts, AIC, turn counts, and estimated cost in one place.
 For cost trends across multiple runs, use gh aw logs --format markdown [workflow] to generate a cross-run report with anomaly detection.